Skip to main content

 Taking off is beneficial to you, your family, and your church.

-When you’re taking off for a few days, you recharge your batteries, reignite passion, and initiate new habits.
+When taking off for a few days, you recharge your batteries, reignite passion, and initiate new habits.

 In conclusion, remember this: you decide if you will prep your sermon during your weekend days—nobody else.
 Of course, there will be those rogue weeks when everything goes sideways, but that will happen once or twice a year.
-Your decision to live out these 9 tips today will determine the day you stop giving up your weekend.
+Your decision to live out these nine tips today will determine the day you stop giving up your weekend.